 Did you know that Ohio is scheduled to become one of the largest test areas for self-driving cars?
-In June 2018, then-Governor John Kasich broke ground on a testing center in Marysville.
+In June, 2018, then-Governor John Kasich broke ground on a testing center in Marysville, Ohio.
 The center, run by The Ohio State University, is three times larger than Disneyland, and it includes a number of test tracks where people can experiment with self-driving cars.
 But that’s not all.
-Four cities in Ohio have agreed to allow these self-driving cars on the street alongside other motorists.
-This has the potential for disaster in the form of numerous auto collisions.
+Four cities in Ohio have agreed to allow self-driving cars on the road alongside other motorists.
+This has the potential to become disastrous, as far as autonomous vehicle accidents are concerned.

 Self-Driving Cars in Ohio